Is it Savable?

-It also needs to be noted there are a couple of slight misconceptions as to the animals that occur in this wetland.
-The Grass Owl occurs predominantly in grasslands, not exclusively in wetlands.
-The Giant African Bullfrog does not live in streams, thus it would not be a highly viable place for the species to live or breed.
-The odd male may be found in the area whilst they are migrating in search of other breeding colonies, but they would not be found breeding in a flowing stream.
+It should be noted that the Grass Owl predominantly inhabits grasslands, not exclusively wetlands.
+Additionally, the Giant African Bullfrog does not live in streams and is not a highly viable species to live or breed in them.
+While the odd male may be found in the area during migration in search of breeding colonies, they would not be found breeding in a flowing stream.

-- Why is little to nothing being said about the discharge of stormwater systems into our waterways that will destroy the wetlands in the very near future, and has already destroyed populations of Bullfrogs in the past?
+- Why is little to nothing being said about the discharge of stormwater systems into waterways that will destroy wetlands and wildlife populations?

-- Is the “Catastrophe” the building of the pump station for the 10 000 new people, or is it rather not objecting to the new residential developments in the ‘environmentally sensitive area’ that requires the pump station?
+- Is the real catastrophe the building of the pump station for 10,000 new people or the lack of objection to new residential developments in the environmentally sensitive area that requires the pump station?

-A few isolated colonies may be lucky enough to survive, but unfortunately only time will tell.
-As opposed to the pathetic bickering over a small pump station, this energy could be better focussed in the setting up of Registered Bullfrog breeding projects or the protection of wetlands and surrounding grassland away from the encroaching concrete jungle and stormwater systems.
+Perhaps a few isolated colonies will be fortunate enough to survive, but only time will tell.
+Rather than engaging in petty arguments over a small pump station, efforts should be focused on setting up registered Bullfrog breeding projects or protecting wetlands and grassland away from the encroaching concrete jungle and stormwater systems.

-It boils down to the reader to decide as to what is the greater threat to our environment.
-Development itself, or the provision of essential services by local authorities for these new developments?
-This is not restricted to the Witpoort region, but throughout Midrand, Johannesburg, Gauteng etc… Huge tracts of land are being destroyed nation wide to cope with rapid growing populations.
+The reader must decide which poses a greater threat to the environment: the provision of essential services by local authorities for new developments or development itself.
+This issue is not limited to the Witpoort region but is a concern throughout Midrand, Johannesburg, Gauteng, and other areas.
+Nationwide, large areas of land are being destroyed to accommodate the rapid growth of the population.